Hasselback Potatoes (With one SECRET Ingredient!)

 • Cut thin slits (1/8 to 1/4 inch thick) in the potatoes, leaving the bottom intact.
 Cut parallel slits into each potato, stopping just before you cut through so that the slices stay connected at the bottom of the potato.
 You can cut a thin slice off the bottom to create a flat surface and prevent them from rolling around.

-• Place them on a rimmed baking sheet.
+• Place the potatoes on a rimmed baking sheet.

-• Brush the potatoes with olive oil, making sure to get into all the nooks and crannies.
+• Brush the potatoes with 2 tablespoons olive oil, making sure to get into all the nooks and crannies.

-• Season with salt and pepper.
-Sprinkle the potatoes generously with fine sea salt and freshly ground pepper.
+• Season with Fine sea salt and freshly ground pepper.

 • Bake for 45 minutes.
 At this point, the layers will start separating.

-• In a small bowl, melt unsalted butter and whisk with garlic powder and Dijon mustard.
+• In a small bowl, melt 2 tablespoons unsalted butter and whisk with 1/2 teaspoon garlic powder and 2 teaspoons Dijon mustard.

-• Remove the pan from the oven and brush the potatoes with your butter mixture.
+• Remove the pan from the oven and brush the potatoes with the butter mixture.
 Return to oven and bake for 15-25 minutes or until potatoes are nice and crispy.
+Turn the oven off.
 The time will vary based on the size of your potatoes.
-Large potatoes will take longer.

-• Remove and stuff shredded cheddar cheese evenly into the slits.
-Return to warm oven for 1-2 minutes, or until cheese starts to melt.
+• Remove and stuff 1/2 cup cheddar cheese evenly into the slits.
+Return the potatoes to the warm oven for 1-2 minutes, or until cheese starts to melt.

 • Remove and top with desired toppings.
-I used bacon crumbles, sour cream and chives.
+I used 4 tablespoons sour cream, 1 tablespoon chives, and 2 tablespoons cooked bacon.

 Nutrition